Manage GCP Instant Snapshot IAM Permissions

 Beyond these examples

-These snippets focus on specific member-level features: single-member IAM grants and time-based access expiration.
-They’re intentionally minimal rather than full access control policies.
+These snippets focus on specific IAM features: single-member and multi-member role grants, and IAM Conditions for time-based access.
+They’re intentionally minimal rather than full access control configurations.

 The examples reference pre-existing infrastructure such as Compute Engine instant snapshots and a GCP project with configured zone.
-They focus on granting access to individual members rather than managing complete IAM policies.
+They focus on granting access rather than creating the underlying snapshot resources.

 To keep things focused, common IAM patterns are omitted, including: